abbeymaniak/ACF_Unique_Field_Guard/README.md

 2. location of the checkbox on the custom field.
 3. location of the unique checkbox activated on the custom field.

+### Frequently Asked Questions
+#### Q: Does this plugin work with all ACF field types?
+A: This version supports text, number, and basic fields.
+Advanced field support, like select or repeater fields, is planned for the PRO version.

+#### Q: Can I customize the error message?
+A: Currently, the error message is fixed.
+The PRO version will allow custom error messages.

+#### Q: How do I specify which fields require unique values?
+A: In the ACF field editor, you can enable the unique constraint for each field under the validation tab.

 ### Support

 For support or feature requests, please contact us via [Support Page URL](https://primastech.com/support)

 ### Changelog
+#### 1.0.0
+- Initial release with core functionality to check for duplicate ACF field values.

+### Upgrade Notice
 #### 1.0.0
 - Initial release with core functionality to check for duplicate ACF field values.

 ### PRO (Coming soon)